gobstonesgames/quell/Levels/Level 01/description.md

 # Welcome to Quell

-Run the program, and move the raindrop in the direction of the arrows, using the arrows in your keyboard.
+Run the program, and swipe the raindrop in the direction of the arrow, using the arrows in your keyboard.

 If you want to try again, use R to reset.
 To quit, stop the program with the stop button.